 Why are only the naturals being banned?

 This is not exactly true.
-Most ingredients on the list of banned or restricted substances are synthetics.
+Most of the ingredients on the list of banned or restricted substances are synthetics.
 For instance, Lilial, a green floral material that gives a dewy accord, is facing a complete ban.
 This aroma-molecule produced by Givaudan is a foundation note for many green floral fragrances.
 It’s present in many modern fragrances, and without it classics like Cacharel Anais Anais and Oscar de la Renta lose their sparkle.

-At the same time, restrictions on ingredients like ylang-ylang, jasmine, eucalyptus, cedarwood or sweet orange oil catches the media’s attention and for good reason.
+At the same time, restrictions on ingredients like ylang-ylang, jasmine, eucalyptus, cedarwood or sweet orange oil catch media’s attention and for good reason.
 You get more oil on your skin when you peel an orange than you do from any perfume.
 The use of jasmine and ylang-ylang for beauty and medicinal preparations is as old as civilization itself.